srl295/io.js/doc/api/fs.markdown

 `/etc/passwd` can be read and written by the current process.

     fs.access('/etc/passwd', fs.R_OK | fs.W_OK, function(err) {
-      util.debug(err ? 'no access!' : 'can read/write');
+      console.error(err ? 'no access!' : 'can read/write');
     });

 ## fs.accessSync(path[, mode])